 - Some students will need more support than others to meet your standards

-When you press your students, you act on your beliefs by demanding that students behave well, work hard and understand the material that you are teaching them.
+When you have high expections of your students, you act on your beliefs by demanding that students behave well, work hard and understand the material that you are teaching them.

 Press your students to understand difficult material and to engage thoughtfully with their work.
 Push them to achieve more than they ever thought possible, but support them along the way.

 If I treat you as what you are capable of becoming, I help you become that.

 You accept a child for who they are, but you do not accept (or gloss over) that it is okay for them to misbehave or to do substandard work.
 Accepting such work sends the wrong message – a message that you don’t really believe they can do any better.